Tineco Pure One S12

 If we have a small complaint, it’s that the edge cleaning on carpets isn’t perfect.
 We’ve seen much worse though!

-It’s a decent vacuum for hard floors, including hardwood and laminate, although we don’t think it quite matches the best models in this regard.
-While it’s pretty good at picking up smaller debris, it struggles more with larger objects, such as cereal.
-The Tineco also isn’t the best vacuum for picking up debris from between floorboards, although it’s better than most vacuums when performing this tricky task.
+It’s a decent cordless vacuum for hard floors, including hardwood and laminate, although we don’t think it quite matches the best models in this regard.
+While it’s good at picking up smaller debris and fine dust, it struggles more with larger objects, such as cereal.
+The Tineco also isn’t the best vacuum for picking up debris from between floorboards, although it’s better than most cordless vacuums when performing this tricky task.

 It’s worth noting that the Pure One S12 Plus – a more expensive model – comes with a hard floor head that’s similar to the Dyson Soft Roller.
 This is much more effective at picking up larger debris, so if you have hard floors in your home it’s probably worth spending a bit more to get this tool.